Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Introduction

-This guideline sits under the procedure Clinical Handover.
+This guideline should be read in conjunction with the RCH Policies and Procedure: Clinical handover procedure.
 The purpose of this guideline is to provide nurses across the campus with a structured approach for the safe communication of clinical handover.

 Aim